 i.
 Any differences in the expected long-term expense levels between the block of new policies and the block of mature policies.

 ii.
-That all expenses must be fully allocated as required under Section 9.E.1.b above.
+That all expenses must be fully allocated as required under Section 9.E.1.i above.

 VM-31 Section 3.C.5